 Student Priority Registration Access (with & without PINs)

 Course advisement runs for two weeks.
 What happens to advisees who missed the course advisement deadline?

 - Historically, the majority of students see advisors during the two weeks designated for course advisement.
 Our current situation is not typical.
-If, under continued pandemic circumstances, you want to extend your course advisement appointments into a third week or longer, use your discretion to do so.
-Bear in mind the priority registration dates and order; if you extend course advisement beyond the second week, some junior- or senior-level advisees may lose their “priority” access into the registration during that first week.
+Under continued pandemic circumstances, especially in the cases of COVID+ or quarantined/isolated students, if you want to extend your course advisement appointments into a third week, use your discretion to do so.
+Bear in mind the priority registration dates and order; if you extend course advisement beyond the second week of advisement, some junior- or senior-level advisees may lose their priority access into the registration during that first week.

 - Students who received their PINs from you may access Banner registration at their assigned date/time during the first week of priority registration.

 - Students who did not connect with you are able to register starting the second week of priority registration (starting Monday 11/9), but must email the advising office with a draft of their first choice and alternate courses.
 We will reply with their PIN and copy the first advisor.
 Please do not send an advisee to the advising office for a PIN prior to Nov 9.

 - Students who neither receive nor request a PIN are able to register during the course adjustment phase of registration--no PIN required, $40 late registration fee.
 We encourage these students to reach out to you for guidance on their course selection, regardless of their timing.
 Continued outreach to advisees and encouraging registration activity gives us a better sense of our enrollment picture.

 - Questions about advising, call the academic advising office at 518-564-2080 or email [email protected].
 Questions about registration, call the registrar’s office, 518-564-2100, or email: [email protected].

 Undergraduate (main campus) registration opens by class level accordingly: